sean-meade/plan-my-run/README.md

 	- With a starting point selected, and a day and time (in the future) chosen and by clicking the 'Get Weather Info' button can get the relevant weather information.

 - As a user, I am able to change the day and time and update the weather information.
-	- At any time time the user can slecet a new day and time (again in the future) and by clicking the 'Get Weather Info' button can get the relevant weather information.
+	- At any time time the user can select a new day and time (again in the future) and by clicking the 'Get Weather Info' button can get the relevant weather information.

 - As a user, I am able to use the mouse to map out a running route and receive the distance of the route in return.
 	- The user can click on the map to create waypoints to map out a route.
 The distance is then updated automatically.